 These can cause progressive and permanent destruction of the thyroid gland itself and other tissues in the body.

-- Hashimoto’s thyroiditis is caused by thyroid antibodies that induce thyroid inflammation (goiter), nodules, and follicular cell death and fibrosis.
+- Hashimoto’s thyroiditis is caused by two anti-thyroid antibodies (Thyroglobulin antibody, TGAb, and Thyroid Peroxidase antibody, TPOAb) that induce thyroid inflammation (goiter), nodules, and ultimately cause gradual follicular cell death and fibrosis over many years or decades.
 Death of too much thyroid tissue can result in various degrees of permanent hypothyroidism, which can cause or worsen multiple chronic diseases such as heart failure and depression.
 This is the most common form of AITD.

-- Atrophic thyroiditis is caused by TSH-receptor “blocking” and “cleavage” antibodies in addition to the antibodies that characterize Hashimoto’s and Graves’ disease.
-When the blocking and cleavage antibody act together, it causes progressive thyroid gland atrophy and fibrosis, which can lead to severe hypothyroidism.
-When enough thyroid gland tissue remains, changing antibody activity stimulation can bring about “remission” to euthyroid status, phases of hypothyroidism, and phases of hyperthyroidism over many years.
+- Atrophic thyroiditis is caused by TSH-receptor “blocking” (TBAb) and “cleavage” antibodies in addition to the antibodies that characterize Hashimoto’s and Graves’ disease.
+When the blocking and cleavage antibody act together, it causes progressive thyroid gland atrophy and fibrosis, which can lead to severe hypothyroidism as the gland itself shrinks and shrivels up while dying.
+As long as enough thyroid gland tissue remains (before complete atrophy), changing antibody activity stimulation can bring about “remission” to euthyroid status, phases of hypothyroidism, and phases of hyperthyroidism over many years.

 2. Patients with other thyroid pathologies

-These can also result in permanent thyroid hormone imbalances that must be treated.
-These patients may or may not also have autoimmune thyroid disease:
+Other gland failures can also result in permanent thyroid hormone imbalances that must be treated.
+These patients may or may not also have autoimmune thyroid disease in addition:

 - Thyroid Cancer, before or after a full or partial thyroidectomy that requires thyroid hormone therapy.